Swydo/ddp-apollo/README.md

 # DDP-Apollo
-DDP-Apollo has been created to leverage the power of DDP for GraphQL queries and subscriptions.
-For Meteor developers there is no real need for an HTTP server or extra websocket connection, because DDP offers all we need and has been well tested over time.
+DDP-Apollo leverages the power of DDP for GraphQL queries and subscriptions.
+Meteor developers do not need an HTTP server or extra websocket connection, because DDP offers all we need and has been well tested over time.

 - DDP-Apollo is one of the easiest ways to get GraphQL running for Meteor developers
 - Works with the Meteor accounts packages out of the box, giving a userId in your resolvers